Application Advice & Tips

 - If unsuccessful, ask for feedback and listen positively to inform your development.

 As a company, we understand the additional challenges faced by disabled people in gaining employment

 In cases where an individual develops or acquires a disability while in our employment we will seek to keep them in employment by undertaking a full review of their requirements and make the necessary adjustments where possible, whether we need to purchase specialist equipment, provide additional training or any other form of additional support.

 The job advert will tell you about the essential requirements for the job, such as necessary experience or qualifications that you'll need for that particular role.

 We probably haven't met you before, so we ask that you let us know that you have a disability.
-We try to be as helpful as possible, so please ask our Recruitment Team by emailing email@example.com or call us on 01303 774861 if you need any information in an alternative format, and we'll do our best to sort it out for you.
+We try to be as helpful as possible, so please ask our Recruitment Team by emailing email@example.com.

 Coming to an interview

 If you are invited for an interview, let us know if you need any extra assistance, whether it's a parking space or for someone to accompany you to the interview.
 We will do our best to help you out in whatever way you'd like us to.